EB-5 Visa Process

 - Money to pay processing fees, attorney fees, etc. These fees include your administrative fee plus additional processing fees.
 You should have this money available to you before beginning the process to avoid delays.

 - A clean record.
 To be given permanent resident status, you will need to be able to pass a series of routine background checks.
 These checks will investigate your finances, any political involvement, and your criminal history to ensure eligibility for immigration to the United States.
 Patience.
 This is not an immediate process.
 United States Citizenship and Immigration Services (USCIS) receives thousands of EB-5 petitions annually, and it takes time to review them individually.
-Generally, receiving conditional permanent resident status takes 18–24 months, and removing the conditions on that status requires another two years.
+Generally, receiving conditional permanent resident status takes approximately 18–24 months, and removing the conditions on that status requires another two years.
+However, investors in rural TEA projects are given priority processing and conditional permanent resident status should be received faster as a result.

 Steps to take in the EB-5 investment process: